 How to start meal planning effectively

 Grab a diary or planner.
-I like to use this one here as it can be put on the fridge or hung up where the family can see, it also includes a shopping list for us all to write down when things run out.
+I like to use one that can be put on the fridge or hung up where the family can see, ours also includes a shopping list for us all to write down when things run out.
 My son has autism so he likes to know what we have planned for tea in a visual way, so for us this works well.